ThePeopleAlchemist Edit: #TheWomanAlchemist #feature #Womanofthemonth

-Baroness Margaret Tatcher is #TheWomanAlchemist for April , I though it would be appropriate for this month both as tribute/reflection (she died 8 April 2013) and at this momentous time in UK history.
+Baroness Margaret Thatcher is #TheWomanAlchemist for April.
+I thought it would be appropriate for this month both as tribute/reflection (she died 8 April 2013) and at this momentous time in UK history.

-This is a woman who has inspired me beyond belief; yes I know she was a controversial figure, hated by many and adored by others.
-Yes she made mistakes, you are born to make some if you are leader and follow your beliefs.
+This woman has inspired me beyond belief.
+Yes, I know she was a controversial figure, hated by many and adored by others.
+And yes, she made mistakes.
+But, you are born to make some if you are a leader and follow your beliefs.

 So why is she one of my true heroes?

-From a grocer's daughter to the First UK Female Prime Minister , she achieved this without female's only party lists, fulfilling someone's quota; she worked hard , researched and prepared for every meeting, she had the courage of her convictions, she wasn't like one of today's politicians driven by opinion polls , changing their stand and direction every time the wind changes to ensure their popularity.
+From a grocer’s daughter to the First UK Female Prime Minister, she achieved this without female’s only party lists, fulfilling someone’s quota.
+She worked hard, researched and prepared for every meeting.
+Had the courage of her convictions.
+She wasn’t like one of today’s politicians driven by opinion polls, changing their stand and direction every time the wind changes to ensure their popularity.

-She wasn't a girl's girl but a role model nevertheless, an example that I could do what I wanted if I set my mind to it and worked for it, no need to put a limit:
+Sure, she wasn’t a girl’s girl but a role model nevertheless, an example that I could do what I wanted if I set my mind to it and worked for it.
+No need to put a limit.
+She:

-As a prime minister she had a challenging job to do and she promised to curb the power of the unions and bring stability to the country, while championing free markets and arguing that individuals should be given the power to make their own success.
+As a prime minister, she had a challenging job to do.
+She promised to curb the power of the unions and bring stability to the country while championing free markets and arguing that individuals should be given the power to make their own success.

-During April 1982, Argentina invaded the British-ruled Falkland Islands, Thatcher was adamant that Britain would not give in to foreign aggression and, after 10 weeks of fighting, the islands were retaken .
+In April 1982, Argentina invaded the British-ruled Falkland Islands.
+Thatcher was adamant that Britain would not give in to foreign aggression.
+After 10 weeks of fighting, the islands were retaken.

-Her ideas of individualism and personal responsibility captured the public and mine imagination, I was a child at the time and I remember thinking " this is a woman with balls" .
-I believe in individual self-determination.
+Her ideas of individualism and personal responsibility captured the public and my imagination.
+I was a child at the time, and I remember thinking, “this is a woman with balls”.
+Because I believe in individual self-determination.

-Thatcher presided over the de-regulation of financial institutions in the City and the economy boomed with London becoming a massive financial centre.
-Millions of people benefitted from being able to buy their own council house and step into the property ladder.
+Thatcher presided over the deregulation of financial institutions in the City.
+As a consequence, the economy boomed, with London becoming a massive financial centre.
+Millions of people benefit from being able to buy their own council house and step into the property ladder.